2B: No Evictions Without Representation

 As I read the measure, it states that a landlord with rental-licensed units would pay a fee every year, starting at $75 and increasing every year thereafter into this fund.
 Would this be $75 per unit, or $75 per rental license (given that a rental license can cover more than one unit)?

-Emmorette asked over 3 years ago
+Emmorette asked about 4 years ago

 If passed, the tax will be levied on each dwelling unit that is required to get a rental license.